pdpipe/pdpipe/README.rst

 * Encode - Encode a categorical column to corresponding number values.

-nltk-learn-dependent Stages
+nltk-dependent Stages
 -----------------------------

-* TokenizeWords - Tokenize a sentence into words by whitespaces.
+* TokenizeWords - Tokenize a sentence into a list of tokens by whitespaces.
 * UntokenizeWords - Joins token lists to whitespace-seperated strings.
 * RemoveStopwords - Remove stopwords from a tokenized list.
-* SnowballStem - Stems words in a list using the Snowball stemmer.
+* SnowballStem - Stems tokens in a list using the Snowball stemmer.
 * DropRareTokens - Drop rare tokens from token lists.